Spencer Patton

 Spencer Burdette Patton (born February 20, 1988) is an American professional baseball pitcher who is a free agent.
-He previously played in Major League Baseball (MLB) for the Texas Rangers and the Chicago Cubs, and for the Yokohama DeNA BayStars of Nippon Professional Baseball (NPB).
+He has previously played in Major League Baseball (MLB) for the Texas Rangers, Chicago Cubs, and Oakland Athletics, and in Nippon Professional Baseball (NPB) for the Yokohama DeNA BayStars.

 Amateur career

 Patton attended South Central High School in Farina, Illinois where he played both basketball and baseball.
 In basketball, Patton was a third-team all state selection as a senior and in baseball was named all-area player of the year.

 Patton attended Parkland College in Champaign, Illinois where he played baseball for one year.
 He then transferred to Southern Illinois University Edwardsville (SIUE).
 Following his senior season at SIUE, Patton was awarded the NCAA Division I Rawlings Gold Glove Award for 2011.

 Patton was also named co-pitcher of the year while Pitching for Forest City, NC, of the Coastal Plain League in 2009, winning a CPL championship and being ranked as the #1 collegiate summer team in the country (according to Perfect Game) with a record of 51–9.